 Regularly change the filter

 Your AC’s air filter helps prevent dust, dirt, hair, and other particles and allergens from getting inside your unit.
 Without it, this dust and dirt will proceed to coat the inside of your air conditioner and cause malfunctions.
 However, if a filter gets too dirty it can make airflow more difficult and your air conditioner must work harder to compensate.
 Keeping your filter fresh and clean helps keep your unit from having to work extra hard.

 While the filters you purchase may have recommendations on how often to change them based on the quality, a good rule to follow is ensuring you replace your filter at least once every three months.
 If, however, you happen to live in a home with lots of pets, their hair and dander may mean you’ll want to change them every month and a half or two months.

 Keep ducts clean

 The dirt, dander, hair, and dust that your filters catch will try to make their way into your air conditioner through the ducts running through your home.
 As your ducts collect more and more allergens your air filters will become clogged faster and faster.
 Dirty ducts can also contribute to inhibiting airflow and intake, once again making your air conditioner work harder to distribute cool air.

 Keeping ducts clean helps keep your air filters and home cleaner, taking stress off your air conditioner and extending its life.
+Not only that, it helps prevent all that nasty stuff from blowing around your house and into your lungs.
 While your air filter needs to be changed every couple of months, your air ducts are an even more occasional piece of maintenance.
 Breedlove Dobbs recommends getting your ducts cleaned every three to five years, depending on how prone your home is to dust, dander, or hair.

 Regular preventative maintenance